databricks/databricks-sdk-py/docs/workspace/settings/settings.rst

           request, and pass it with the DELETE request to identify the rule set version you are deleting.

         :returns: :class:`DeleteRestrictWorkspaceAdminsSettingResponse`

+    .. py:method:: get_automatic_cluster_update_setting( [, etag: Optional[str]]) -> AutomaticClusterUpdateSetting

+        Get the automatic cluster update setting.

+        Gets the automatic cluster update setting.

+        :param etag: str (optional)
+          etag used for versioning.
+The response is at least as fresh as the eTag provided.
+This is used for optimistic concurrency control as a way to help prevent simultaneous writes of a setting overwriting each other.
+It is strongly suggested that systems make use of the etag in the read -> delete pattern to perform setting deletions in order to avoid race conditions.
+That is, get an etag from a GET request, and pass it with the DELETE request to identify the rule set version you are deleting.

+        :returns: :class:`AutomaticClusterUpdateSetting`

+    .. py:method:: get_csp_enablement_setting( [, etag: Optional[str]]) -> CspEnablementSetting

+        Get the compliance security profile setting.

+        Gets the compliance security profile setting.

+        :param etag: str (optional)
+          etag used for versioning.
+The response is at least as fresh as the eTag provided.
+This is used for optimistic concurrency control as a way to help prevent simultaneous writes of a setting overwriting each other.
+It is strongly suggested that systems make use of the etag in the read -> delete pattern to perform setting deletions in order to avoid race conditions.
+That is, get an etag from a GET request, and pass it with the DELETE request to identify the rule set version you are deleting.

+        :returns: :class:`CspEnablementSetting`

     .. py:method:: get_default_namespace_setting( [, etag: Optional[str]]) -> DefaultNamespaceSetting